 In that context, Street Values looks at the relation between heritage and placemaking and the role that heritage professionals could take in a network society.
 Starting point is the socially sustainable ‘sustainist’ perspective, developed by Michiel Schwarz.
 The interest for the Lectorate of Play & Civic Media lies in the potential for citizen empowerment in these processes.
 Could citizens be given a greater role in the production of heritage?
 Or, the other way around: can heritage professionals make heritage productive in the context of civic issues?
-The project will lead to a publication in the spring of 2017 in which the main findings as well as an agenda with input for the future development of the heritage sector will appear.
+The project has resulted in two publications, which the main findings as well as an agenda with input for the future development of the heritage sector have appeared.

 Event: Research Ateliers